kevintruong/til/File-System,-Part-6:-Memory-mapped-files-and-Shared-memory.md

 ## What are the advantages of memory mapping a file

 For many applications the main advantages are:
 Simplified coding - the file data is immediately available.
-No need to parse the incoming data and store it in new memory structures
+No need to parse the incoming data and store it in new memory structures.
 Sharing of files - memory mapped files are particularly efficient when the same data is shared between multiple processes.

 Note for simple sequential processing memory mapped files are not necessarily faster than standard 'stream-based' approaches of `read` / fscanf etc.